 1. Environmental control

-Before even picking up a shade guide, it’s vital to prepare the environment.
-Natural daylight is the best lighting condition for shade matching, but in its absence, daylight-mimicking LED lights can provide a consistent light source.
+Preparing the environment is vital before even picking up a shade guide.
+Natural daylight is the best lighting condition for shade matching, but daylight-mimicking LED lights can provide a consistent light source in its absence.
 Eliminating background colors, like brightly colored walls or clothing, can also help reduce visual distractions and misperceptions.

 2. Shade selection at the start

-It’s best to choose the shade at the beginning of the appointment before teeth dehydration or before undertaking any procedure that might change the tooth’s color temporarily.
+It’s best to choose the shade at the beginning of the appointment before tooth dehydration or before undertaking any procedure that might temporarily change the tooth’s color.

 3. Two-step verification